M66B/XPrivacyLua/XPRIVACY.md

 The list below is [taken from](https://github.com/M66B/XPrivacy#restrictions) the XPrivacy documentation.

-* Normal text means yet to be determined
 * **Bold** means that XPrivacyLua supports the restriction
 * ~~Strike through~~ means that XPrivacyLua won't support the restriction